Automating Public Announcement Logic with Relativized Common Knowledge as a Fragment of HOL in LogiKEy: Public Announcement Logic

 \textit{Truth} of a formula $\varphi$ for a model $\mathcal{M} = \langle W, \{ R_i \}_{i \in \mathcal{A}}, V \rangle$ and a world $w\in W$ is expressed by writing that $\mathcal{M},w \models \varphi$.
 We define $V^\mathcal{M}(\varphi) = \{w \in W \ | \ \mathcal{M},w \models \varphi \}$.
 Formula $\varphi$ is \textit{valid} if and only if for all $\mathcal{M}$ and for all worlds $w$ we have $\mathcal{M},w \models \varphi$.

 Our (multi-)modal logic above -- normal (multi-)modal logic K -- is not yet sufficiently suited to encode epistemic reasoning.
-Therefore, additional conditions (reflexivity, transitivity and euclideaness) are imposed on the accessibility relations. \changeds{In the remainder of this article we therefore assume the validity of the following S5 principles for the agent's accessibility relations.}\footnote{In the \logikey\ approach this is achieved by simply postulating the listed semantical properties.
+Therefore, additional conditions (reflexivity, transitivity and euclideaness) are imposed on the accessibility relations.
+In the remainder of this article we therefore assume the validity of the following S5 principles for the agent's accessibility relations.\footnote{In the \logikey\ approach this is achieved by simply postulating the listed semantical properties.
 Alternatively, the syntactic axiom schemata can be postulated in \logikey, and it is also possible to automatically prove the correspondences between them \cite{J21}.
-Apparently, the work we present in this article can be easily adapted to support also weaker versions of PAL.}
+Of course, the work we present in this article can be easily adapted to support also weaker versions of PAL.}

-We add public announcements \cite{plaza2007logics} to our logic. \changeds{The objective is to formulate an operation that informs all agents that some sentence $\varphi$ is true.
-All agents will then discard all of the worlds in which $\varphi$ \textit{was} false.
-Afterwards all agents will only consider worlds in which $\varphi$ was true.
-Because of the \textit{publicity} of the announcement all agents are aware of the fact that all other agents know that $\varphi$ was true before the announcement.}
+We add public announcements \cite{plaza2007logics} to our logic.
+The objective is to formulate an operation that informs all agents that some sentence $\varphi$ is true.
+By the announcement, all agents will discard all worlds in which $\varphi$ is false, and consider only those worlds in which $\varphi$ is true.
+Because of the \textit{publicity} of the announcement all agents are aware of the fact that all other agents know that $\varphi$ is true.

 \begin{definition}[\textbf{Public Announcement}]